oxc-project/javascript-parser-in-rust/docs/ast.md

 ```

 :::info
+To make sure the enums are indeed 16 bytes, you can use `std::mem::size_of`.
-You will often see a "no bloat enum sizes" test case in the Rust Compiler source code for ensuring small enum sizes.
+You will often see "no bloat enum sizes" test cases in the Rust Compiler source code for ensuring small enum sizes.

 ```rust
 #[test]